qam4/ebattles/readme.txt

    Can be fixed by erasing logs in e107_plugins/log/logs

 Regression:
-- Need to make sure the test to see if ppl can report/modify/delete is performed inside the corresponding file.
+- Need to make sure that the check to see if user can join/report/modify/delete is performed at the proper time.
 - Should not be able to report a game as a guest
   To reproduce this, go to the match report page in a tab, and logout in another tab.
   When you Submit, the match, it will be as a Guest.